 Once the vegetables are cooked remove steamers from pot and, measure out two cups of the hot steaming water into the blender and add the vegetables along with the remaining ingredients.
 You can reserve a few asparagus spears for garnish if you like.
 Blend on high until smooth, ~45 seconds.
 You can run the bubble removal trick if you like, then serve!

-I know most soups with onion saute the onion, but I ran a taste test that I described in my broccoli soup post and found that I don’t think sauteing is necessary.
+I know most soup recipes with onion call for sauteing the onion, but I ran a taste test that I described in my broccoli soup post and found that I don’t think sauteing is necessary.
 Even with the 10 minutes of steaming time, this recipe comes together quickly, and I find it satisfying.
 I’ve also made this with other vegetables like mushrooms and zucchini.

 *If you don’t have a steamer insert, you could just add the vegetables to the water and cook them for a little less time.
 The pot I have looks like this one.
 It has a pasta insert that I put the onions and garlic in, and it has a steamer basket that I put the asparagus in, so it effectively becomes a double-layer steamer.